clairiel/Making_Movies_For_Archivists/Getting-Started.md

 title: Getting Started
 nav_order: 2
 ---
-# Before we get started, here are a few tips!
+# Before we get started, here are a few tips:
 + Close all other programs except for your internet browser and Zoom.
 (And later, Shotcut!)
 + Familiarize yourself with key-commands for switching back and forth between programs:
   + Windows: Press and hold the Alt+Tab keys